Do you want to learn about how to use meta tags for better SEO?

 The 2nd and 3rd most important tags after h1 tag is h2 and h3 and so on.
 You can use h2, h3 tags any number of times you want.
 These h2, h3 tags can be used usually in subheadings of your page.

 Here’s a simple illustration that explains how you can outline your content or web page using h1, h2, h3 etc header tags.

 Quick tip: If you’re using WordPress, you can install a free plugin called Easy Table of Contents which automatically generates a table of contents for your posts and pages by parsing its contents for headers.

-#6.
-Robots tag: This is one of the most powerful meta tags.
+6. Robots tag: This is one of the most powerful meta tag.
 Using a robots tag, you can actually control what search engine spiders do on your site.
 That means, you can control what pages to index and what pages to ignore and you can also tell search engine crawlers which link to follow and which link to ignore (using nofollow tag).

-There are basically two types of robots tags which are extensively used by bloggers which are explained in simple terms below.
+There are basically two types of robots tags that are extensively used by bloggers which are explained in simple terms below.